Department of Family Services

 Community Conversations section title graphic

 Our monthly Foster Family Newsletter shares resources and experiences relevant to foster and adoptive parents, children in care, and the resource workers who support them.
-Check out the May 2025 newsletter.
-This month we focus on National Foster Care Month, foster parent recognition, and supporting older youth in care.
+Check out the August 2025 newsletter.
+This month we focus on family reunifications, preventing relief of custody, and Mutual Family Assessments.

 newsletter graphicGolden Gazette Newsletter Covers a Variety of Topics Concerning Older Adults and Caregivers in Fairfax County